Introduction

 forge-std/=lib/credible-std/lib/forge-std/src/

-These remappings will ensure that your imports work correctly when referencing the credible-std library.
-The PCL CLI will automatically detect and use these remappings when compiling your contracts.
+These remappings will ensure that your imports work correctly when referencing the credible-std and forge-std libraries.
+The pcl CLI will automatically detect and use these remappings when compiling your contracts.

 Next, let’s create the smart contract that our assertion will monitor.
 This is a simple Ownable contract that tracks ownership of a contract.